 - don't pursue the allegation yourself

-- and remember your the witness.
+- and remember you're the witness.

 Examples when someone might 'Blow the whistle'